ahed92wakim / laravel-mysql-deadlock-retry

 "[trxLabel] [DATABASE TRANSACTION RETRY - FAILED] ExceptionClass (Codes) After (Attempts: x/y) - Error".

-- Attempt count, maximum retries, and transaction label.
+- Attempt count, maximum retries, transaction label, and retry status (attempt/success/failure).

-Set logFileName to segment logs by feature or workload (e.g., logFileName: 'database/queues/payments').
+Set logFileName to segment logs by feature or workload (e.g., logFileName: 'database/queues/payments') when using the log driver.

 Helper Utilities